 Sourcing Talent from Employees, Too

 We recommend not only seeking input from top management but also from target employees.
 Unlike many of the other dimensions of talent, one’s motivation can be difficult to judge from the outside.
-It also seems rather old-fashioned, even patriarchal, not to include more actively the targets of the talent assessment in the assessment itself.
+It also seems rather limited not to include more actively the targets of the talent assessment in the assessment itself.

 We also suggest that the assessment of aspiration be more nuanced than a binary all-in or out.
 While some employees may be ready to prioritize work over other aspects of their lives, others may be committed to realizing their potential but over a longer timeframe.

 There are multiple potential benefits resulting from accommodating phases in professional and personal lives.
-A more flexible consideration of employee aspiration could enhance the diversity of talent pools, which might otherwise exclude segments of a workforce that have elected, for whatever reason, to take their foot off the gas.
+A more flexible consideration of employee aspiration could enhance the diversity of talent pools, which might otherwise exclude segments of a workforce that are not willing to solely prioritize work above all else.
 For example, a parent of young children may have all the potential in the world but not be prepared to move across the globe for the next stretch assignment.
 However, that might change once their children reach a certain age.